microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         more details.

     HostName
-        A **string** provided by the host used to identify it for logging and other informational purposes.
+        A **string**, provided by the host, used to identify it.
+This property is not typically used since Office Online already identifies hosts based on the URLs of their WOPI endpoints.
+This value is only used for logging purposes.

     HostNotes
         A **string** that is used by the host to pass arbitrary information to Office Online.
 Office Online will